haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 Steps:

-1. Locate the path to the validation result.
+1. Locate the path of the validation result.
 After training, you will get a validation folder inside your loging directory (*mss_challenge_log* by default).

 2. Determine which kind of source you wanna evaluate (bass, vocals, others or drums).
 Make sure its results present in the validation folder.